4rsp/homework/README.md

 # homework
-little project for alghoritma class
+little project for algorithm class

 here's a screenshot to showcase it is indeed working